George Peppard

 What are the highest-rated movies starring George Peppard? +

-According to aggregate user scores, the absolute best titles starring George Peppard are Breakfast at Tiffany’s.
+According to aggregate user scores, the absolute best titles starring George Peppard are Tobruk and Breakfast at Tiffany’s.

 How many movies and TV shows has George Peppard starred in? +